Definitions and Dimensions of Liveness

 Introduction

 Over the past 34 years, we’ve grown a community with liveness as its rallying cry, and a dream of making programming direct, visible, tangible, and alive at its heart.
-But it’s striking to realize that – even as we come together to discuss liveness at LIVE – we don’t really know what liveness is.
+But it’s striking to realize that – even as we come together to discuss liveness at LIVE – we don’t really know what liveness is!
 Definitions of liveness in the literature are often vague, more gestures towards a direction than falsifiable descriptions.
-When definitions do flirt with specificity, they sometimes contradict each other in surprising, unexamined ways.
+When definitions do become specific, they sometimes contradict each other in surprising, unexamined ways.

-Alongside the ambiguity of liveness’s definition, we have a second problem: While it is clear that approaches to liveness range widely, varying across many axes, there has been little work to articulate the dimensions of variation which efforts towards liveness encompass.
+Related to but separate from defining liveness is the task of mapping its dimensions.
+Approaches to liveness range widely, varying across many axes.
+But there has been little work to articulate the dimensions of variation which efforts towards liveness encompass.
 Searching out patterns and mapping these dimensions might hint us towards unexplored realms of design space, or at least give us a clearer shared language.

 Definitions of liveness